How Prevail Works

 A party seat allocated under PREVAIL belongs to the party which then retains it for the duration of Parliament.
 There are no by-elections.
 Should the member need to be replaced, for whatever reason, the party will nominate a new member.
 This is a common practice under PR systems.
 A similar scheme operates should an independent member need to be replaced: a successor, who will continue to function as an independent, will be named prior to the election.

 Notwithstanding the philosophy of PREVAIL, a concern amongst voters may be that their seat may be transferred to a party with widely different views to their own.
 The constituency can exert some influence over this.
-It can elect a candidate who commands over 50% of the vote or an independent candidate.
+It can elect a candidate who commands a high percentage of the vote (to be above the quota cut) or an independent candidate.

 Tactical voting has increased in popularity in recent years.
 A voter who normally votes for party B votes instead for party C in order to prevent party A from winning.
 The objective is either to reduce the power of party A in Parliament or to prevent a particular local candidate or party from gaining the seat, as discussed above.
 Under FPTP, if tactical voting succeeds it will reduce the number of seats held by party A. This cannot happen under PREVAIL because the quota for party A depends entirely on its own votes and cannot be influenced by voters who were not going to vote for party A anyway.
-The quotas for parties B and C could however be affected.
 Because of the transfer process, the outcome of tactical voting is very difficult to predict.
 The advice to voters would be to concentrate on Parliament when they vote.